 Join us as we tour towns in Iowa, Illinois, South Dakota, and Maryland on the Successful Farming Hometown USA podcast.

 The podcast is available for download or streaming on your preferred podcast source – whether that’s iTunes, Google Play, Spotify, or others.
-Two of the episodes are available now and the second half of the series will be released soon.
+Three of the episodes are available now and the final episode will be released soon.
 You can also listen to the episodes below.
 Enjoy!

 Hometown USA - Langford, South Dakota

 Where did you come from?
 How has it changed?
 Or are you the one who is different now?
 Determined to answer some tough questions, editor Gil Gullickson returns to his hometown in Langford, South Dakota.

 Hometown USA - Clarence, Iowa

 The ’80s packed a punch to small towns around the Midwest.
 Editor Jodi Henke returns to her hometown in Clarence, Iowa, to see what bruises remain.

 Hometown USA - New Lenox, Illinois

 Familiar people and places make a town feel like home.
 What happens when those things aren’t quite as you remembered them?
 Editorial Content Director, Dave Kurns, finds out when he visits the growing area of a suburb where he grew up: New Lenox, Illinois.